inmanta/inmanta-core/docs/resource_sets.rst

 Modeling guidelines
 ###################
 This section will introduce some guidelines for developing models for use with the partial compilation feature.
-These present a generic method that is safe to use with partial compiles.
-While diverging from these guidelines where they are overly restrictive for your use case does not guarantee an incompatible model, it should always be done conciously and with extreme care to respect the `Constraints and rules`_.
+Take extreme care when not following these guidelines and keep in mind the `Constraints and rules`_.

-For simplicity, we will assume a model where each set of independent resources is ultimately defined by a single top-level entity, which we will refer to as the "service" or "service entity" (as in ``LSM``).
-While the same concepts apply to the use case where a set of independent resources is defined by more than one service entity, the guidelines currently do not cover that use case.
+In this guide, we only cover models where each set of independent resources is defined by a single top-level entity, which we will refer to as the "service" or "service entity" (as in ``LSM``).

 TODO: check how trivial it would be to extend to the multi-service use case
 TODO: "On a high level" -> remove?
 TODO: should I simplify and just talk about resources rather than generic nodes?
 Less accurate but also less abstract

-On a high level, to allow safe use of partial compiles, it is imperative that each service's refinements (through implementations) form a tree that can only intersect between service instances on shared nodes.
+On a high level, to allow safe use of partial compiles, each service must be the sole owner if its resources and shared resources must be identical across service instances.
+More precisely: each service's refinements (through implementations) form a tree that can only intersect between service instances on shared nodes.
 The whole subtree below such a shared node should be considered shared and any resources in it must not be part of a resource set.
 All shared resources should be consistent between any two service instances that might create the object (see `Constraints and rules`_).
 All other nodes should generally be considered owned by the service and all their resources be part of the service's resource set.
 For more details on what it means to own a a child node in the tree (e.g. a resource) and how to ensure two service instance's trees can not intersect on owned nodes, see the `Ownership`_ subsection.

 Service instance uniqueness
 ***************************